A blog is a type of website.

 - A blog is very easy to update with new articles or “posts.”
 Easier than a regular website.
 By its very nature, a blog is intended to facilitate a flow of updated material, while a regular website could remain static indefinitely, or perhaps might be updated only now and then.

-- A blog has a built-in system that allows visitors to easily add their own “comments,” agreements, disagreements, or thoughts right after your posts.
+- A blog has a built-in system that allows visitors to easily add their own “comments,” which may be agreements, disagreements, or thoughts right after your posts.
 (Although you can control and limit this functionality).
-In this way, blogs are an important media for facilitating two-way communication and even community between individuals with a mutual interest.
+In this way, blogs facilitate two-way communication and even community building between individuals with mutual interests.
+Having said that, many websites, including this one, have disabled the commenting feature because of the proliferation of comment spam by robots and low-paid overseas workers that’s are a nuisance to manage.
+Oh well!